Excel LDAP Search

 Requirements

-It uses the Mozilla LDAP SDK so it should work with any LDAP-v3 compliant directory server, and Excel 2000 (97?) to 2007.
+It uses the Mozilla LDAP SDK so it should work with any LDAP-v3 compliant directory server.
 If ELS doesn't work with your directory server, please click here to submit a bug report online.
 It takes all of 30 seconds, and you can help out the next person who'd encounter the same problem as you.

 Installation Instructions